top of page

 Lt Col Alec Graham Scougall M.C.

 Lieutenant Colonel Alex Graham Scougal M.C., Commanding 17th Battalion Royal Scots (Rosebery’s Bantams), 106th Infantry Brigade, 35th Division.
 Killed 18 September 1918, age 30.
 Grave XV.C.25.
 Son of Andrew E. Scougal (H.M.
 Senior Chief Inspector of Training Colleges, Scotland), and Mrs. A. H. Scougal, 47 Braid Avenue, Edinburgh.
 The 17th Battalion Royal Scots was a Bantam Battalion and he was Battalion Commanding Officer, a Major acting as Lieutenant Colonel.
 By the 5th September the 35th Division had relieved the 30th American Division on the front Voormezeele - Zillebeke with 35th Divisional HQ located at Vogeltji Convent near Chateau Lovie north of Poperinghe.
 On the 16th September the 17th Royal Scots were in the line, the 106th Brigade now holding the whole divisional line.
-The Germans were engaged in artillery activity and during one of these bombardments Lieutenant Colonel Alec G Scougal MC was killed when being carried in a stretcher by Bo’ness man Private William Easton and another man, also killed. https://www.theypressalient.com/post/william-easton The incident was recounted in a letter by the Battalion Chaplain to William Easton’s wife, ‘You will probably have heard by now of your husband’s death… Our Colonel was wounded and your husband was carrying him in a stretcher along with another soldier, when a shell came over and killed all three…’ The three men are buried next to each other.
+The Germans were engaged in artillery activity and during one of these bombardments Lieutenant Colonel Alec G Scougal MC was killed when being carried on a stretcher by Bo’ness man Private William Easton and Private David Torrance from Newmilns, Ayrshire, also killed.
+The incident was recounted in a letter by the Battalion Chaplain to William Easton’s wife, ‘You will probably have heard by now of your husband’s death… Our Colonel was wounded and your husband was carrying him in a stretcher along with another soldier, when a shell came over and killed all three…’ The three men are buried next to each other.

 Bantam Battalions